 Supporting new app with innovative container platform and cloud solutions

 Akbank began exploring Red Hat OpenShift technology within a test environment as an option for the Tosla app’s Kubernetes distribution.
-After a short proof of concept, the bank was confident in the platform’s capabilities and the level of support Red Hat could provide and decided to use Red Hat OpenShift Container Platform, part of Red Hat Cloud Suite.
+After a short proof of concept, the bank was confident in the platform’s capabilities and the level of support Red Hat could provide and decided to use Red Hat OpenShift Container Platform.

 “Red Hat consultants in Turkey gave us tremendous support during the proof of concept,” said Gün.
 “That was one of the biggest advantages.
 Online training and knowledge transfer through Red Hat Consulting during this initial work also provided a hands-on introduction to OpenShift for our teams.”